Quebec

 Whalewatching

-An incredible rendez-vous with the biggest mammals in the whole world.
+An incredible rendez-vous with the biggest mammals in the world!
 Every summer, the whales return to the very rich and fertile waters of the St-Lawrence River.
-After giving birth to their young in the waters of warmer climates in the winter, they find there the great quantities of food they must have.
+After giving birth to their young in the waters of warmer climates in the winter, they find the great quantities of food they require in the estuary at the mouth of the Saguenay River.

 The approximate duration is 11 hours including a stop at Charlevoix's Casino.